Sherbrooke: Military

-A Canadian military artifact is preserved at the William Street Armoury, the Sherman tank "Bomb" which helped liberate Europe fighting with the Sherbrooke Fusilier Regiment and is the only Canadian tank to have landed on the Normandy beach on D-Day and fought through to VE Day without being knocked out.
+A Canadian military artifact is preserved at the William Street Armoury: the Sherman tank "Bomb".
+The tank helped liberate Europe fighting with the Sherbrooke Fusilier Regiment and is the only Canadian tank to have landed on the Normandy beach on D-Day; it fought through to VE Day without being knocked out.

 Infrastructure

 Transportation

 Transdev Limocar provides bus service to Montreal via Granby and Magog.
 Formerly, Autobus Jordez linked Sherbrooke to Drummondville and Trois-Rivières, and also to Victoriaville and Quebec City, but since the company lost their licence to operate heavy vehicles, they have sold their licence to Autobus La Québécoise, who now provide the service.

 Société de transport de Sherbrooke (STS) provides bus service within the city.
 It operates 18 bus routes, 10 minibus routes, 7 express routes, 3 taxibus routes, and 3 microbus routes.

 The city is located at the eastern terminus of A-10, and directly on the Autoroute Trans-Québécoise (A-55).
 A-10 provides a direct freeway connection to Montreal and points west, while A-55 connects directly to Trois-Rivières, Shawinigan, and points north, as well as to Interstate 91 to the south (Vermont).
 A-410 and A-610 are the southern and northern bypass roads, respectively.

 The last passenger train for the city was VIA Rail's Montreal – Saint John, New Brunswick Atlantic, which ended service in 1994.
 There have been recent proposals to provide rail service from Montreal to Boston with a stop in Sherbrooke.

 Sherbrooke Airport, in Cookshire-Eaton is just east of the city.
 There are currently no scheduled flights operating out of the airport.
+The nearest airports are Montréal–Trudeau International Airport, located 169 km west and Québec City Jean Lesage International Airport, located 213 km north of Sherbrooke.